 - Ensure that the feed adjustments (air/pile height) are set properly.

 - Reduce blanket temperature at least 5 ºC.

-Teslin substrate’s porous/absorptive nature, it may stretch slightly when printed.
+- Due to the porous/absorptive nature, Teslin substrate may stretch slightly when printed.
 Certain forms may be adversely affected by this mis-registration (e.g., composite reverses at the tail end of the sheet may exhibit “hanging” color).
 Yellow circumferential adjustment should solve this problem.

 - Tension should be low to prevent stretching.
 Tension set point values of less than 65N have been used successfully.

 - Fusing temperature should be <120°C. This temperature should fuse the toner with no problems.